Lifespan: Approximately 20 years.

 Propagation: Seed, cuttings.

-to dry the leaves for use.
-The leaves will crumble easily when dried and are used as seasoning for their
+Uses: Ornamental, culinary.
+The leaves will crumble easily when dried and are used as

 Do you have additional information or a different